 Southeast Governmental Alliance (SEGA)

 SEGA is the governing board of SEMCA.
 It is comprised of elected officials from the SEMCA region.
-Wayne Mayor Abdul (Al) Haidous is the board chair.
+Wayne County Commissioner Abdul (Al) Haidous is the board chair.

 Workforce Development Board